microsoft/cpp_client_telemetry/tools/fiddler/OneDSInspector/README.md

 # Fiddler.exe.config

-You may occasionally encounter a Newtonsoft assembly loading issue with a specific version of Newtonsoft/Fiddler.
+You may occasionally encounter a `Newtonsoft.JSON` assembly loading issue with a specific version of Newtonsoft/Fiddler.
 If and when that happens - 1DS inspector should show an exception in the decoded output window.
 This could happen when a more recent Fiddler is installed with a version of Newtonsoft that differs from the one used by 1DS Bond Inspector plugin.